BoD/android-graphql-sample/README.md

 - Total number of repos
 - Info about the first 10 repos (name, description, number of stars)

-Interesting to see: all this information is fetched with a single query (see `ViewerInfoQuery.graphql`).
+Interesting to see:
+- all this information is fetched with a single query (see `ViewerInfoQuery.graphql`)
+- use of the `@nonnull` annotation (specific to the Apollo Kotlin library), to "improve" the schema

 ### `RepositoryListLayout`